Tristan050/KdSoftwareVerdiepingTristan/README.md

 2. Follow these instructions in the application:
    - Click `Deposit` to deposit money.
    - Click `Withdraw` to withdraw money.
-   - Click `Previous Transaction` to view the previous transaction.
+   - Click `Buy crypto` to buy crypto with €
+   - Click `Withdraw crypto` to withdraw crypto back to your bank account
 ### Contact

 - **Name**: Tristan Zuidhof